All Products

 Note

-• After a protected object is removed from the current object group, the default mitigation capability is automatically applied to the protected object.
+• When a protected object is removed from its current group, the default mitigation capability is automatically applied.

 View and configure protection rules

-Click Configure Rules in the Actions column of the protected object.
+Click Configure Rule in the Operation column for the target protected object.
 On the Protection Rules page, configure protection rules for the protected object group.
-The protection rules that you configure for the protected object group take effect for all protected objects in the group.
+These rules apply to all protected objects in the group.

 Delete a protected object group